GenerEOSAus/Exchange-Voting-Framework/README.md

 ### Communication with voting backend system

-The voting frontend communicates with the vote management system (let&#39;s just call it &#39;backend&#39;) via REST calls.
-As the backend runs on a separate instance than the rest of your exchange portal backend systems, OAuth authentication is required between those two components before any data can be exchanged via REST calls.
+The voting frontend communicates with the vote management system (let’s just call it ‘backend’) via REST calls.
+As the backend runs on a separate instance than the rest of your exchange portal backend systems, some kind of authentication (e.g. JWT or OAuth) is required between those two components before any data can be exchanged via REST calls.
 (For further details see the documentation of the backend system.)
-This is to ensure distinction with an exchange&#39;s critical backend infrastructure.
-The isolated / containerised voting backend system will only require access to a user&#39;s account UID, staked EOS balance and current block producer / proxy vote without direct access to user records (balance transfers / modifications) on the exchange.
+This is to ensure distinction with an exchange’s critical backend infrastructure.
+The isolated / containerised voting backend system will only require access to a user’s account UID, staked EOS balance and current block producer / proxy vote without direct access to user records (balance transfers / modifications) on the exchange.
+Those details will be stored within a separate standalone database so no direct access to the central exchange database is required.

 ### Landing page (EOS governance education)